AMC Ambassador: 1967

 The full-sized Ambassador featured a lengthy list of standard features and options.
 The interiors "rival more expensive cars for luxury and quality, yet are durable enough to take years of normal wear".
 The premium materials and fittings included wood-grain trim and even an optional "Custom" package with unique upholstery and two matching pillows.
 Ambassador DPL hardtops included reclining bucket seats with a center armrest between them (with a center cushion for a third occupant or a floor console with gear selector), as well as a foldaway center armrest for the rear seat.
 The new safety-oriented instrument panel grouped all gauges and controls in front of the driver, with the rest of the dashboard pushed forward and away from the passengers.
 Focusing on safety, there were now no protruding knobs, the steering column was designed to collapse under impact, and the steering wheel was smaller than previous Ambassadors.

 The long-lived "GEN-1" family of AMC V8 engines was replaced by an all-new line of 290 and 343 CID engines that debuted for 1966 in the Rambler American.
 These V8s were an all-new design featuring a thin-wall-casting block, heads, and manifold.
-With a four-barrel carburetor and dual exhaust, the 343 V8 produced 280 bhp at 4800 rpm and 365 lb.ft of torque.
+With a four-barrel carburetor and dual exhaust, the 343 CID produced 280 bhp at 4800 rpm and 365 lb.ft of torque.
 A new four-link trailing-arm rear suspension system eliminated the old torque tube design, providing a more comfortable coil spring ride.

 American Motors promoted the new 1967 Ambassador as an "uncompromising automobile with the red carpet ride" in print advertisements, as well as in an innovative TV commercial.
-Unfortunately, sales of the redesigned models were disappointing due to customer confusion caused by the entire company's abrupt upmarket push, which seemed uncomfortably "me too" to the traditional domestic Big Three's customers.
+However, sales of the redesigned models were disappointing due to customer confusion caused by the entire company's abrupt upmarket push, which seemed uncomfortably "me too" to the traditional domestic Big Three's customers.
 They also alienated American Motors' loyal buyer base.
-Abernethy's ideas of entering new markets were not working.
-These strategy changes resulted in a new round of financial problems for American Motors.
-Because of this, Abernathy was released from AMC by its board of directors later that year and was replaced by William V. Luneberg and Roy D. Chapin Jr.
+Abernethy's ideas for entering new markets were not working.
+These strategy changes led to a new round of financial problems for American Motors.
+Because of this, Abernathy was later that year released from AMC by its board of directors and replaced by William V. Luneberg and Roy D. Chapin Jr.